Mohammed Shahabuddin

-Mohammed Shahabuddin (Note: মোহাম্মদ সাহাবুদ্দিন, pronounced in Bengali: /bn/) (born 10 December 1949) is a Bangladeshi jurist, journalist, civil servant and politician who has served as the 16th and current president of Bangladesh since 2023.
-He was elected unopposed in the 2023 presidential election as the nominee of the ruling Awami League.
+Mohammed Shahabuddin (Note: মোহাম্মদ সাহাবুদ্দিন, /bn/.
+(Note: His name is mentioned as মোঃ সাহাবুদ্দিন in the government gazette (see here), and Bangabhaban website.)) (born 10 December 1949), also known as Chuppu, is a Bangladeshi politician, former jurist and journalist who served as the president of Bangladesh from 2023 to 2026.
+He was elected unopposed in the 2023 presidential election as the nominee of the then-ruling Awami League.
+He is the first and only president of Bangladesh to administer the oath of three different governments.
 Prior to his presidency, Shahabuddin served as a district and sessions judge and a commissioner of the Anti-Corruption Commission from 2011 to 2016.

+Shahabuddin was involved in Awami League politics during his student years but never formally joined politics afterward.
+During the regime of Sheikh Hasina, he publicly expressed support for the Awami League on various occasions.
+Following Hasina's resignation, Shahabuddin has since become the target of criticism and debate amongst several political parties, with some questioning his political neutrality as president.
+On July 24, 2026 he stepped down citing ill health.

 Early life and education

-Shahabuddin was born on 10 December 1949 in the Jubilee Tank area in Shivrampur of Sadar Upazila of Pabna District in erstwhile East Bengal, Dominion of Pakistan (present-day Bangladesh).
+Shahabuddin was born on 10 December 1949 in the Jubilee Tank area in Shivrampur of Pabna District in erstwhile East Bengal, Dominion of Pakistan (present-day Pabna, Bangladesh).
 His parents were Sharfuddin Ansari and Khairunnessa.

 Shahabuddin went to Pabna's Purbatan Gandhi School and later was admitted to Radhanagar Majumdar Academy at fourth grade where he passed SSC examination in 1966.
 He then passed HSC and bachelor's from Govt.
 Edward College, Pabna in 1968 and 1972 respectively.
 He then obtained master's in psychology from the University of Rajshahi in 1974, and then LLB from Shahid Aminuddin Law College in 1975.

 Career

-Shahabuddin as a commissioner, along with the chief commissioner of Anti-Corruption Commission, meeting with President Abdul Hamid in 2016.
+Shahabuddin (on the right) as a commissioner of Anti-Corruption Commission along with the chairman M Badiuzzaman and other members submitting annual report of the commission to President Abdul Hamid in 2015.

+Political

 Shahabuddin was a student leader of the Awami League during the late 1960s and early 1970s.
 He was the general secretary of the Pabna Edward College unit of the Chhatra League, and president of the Pabna District Chhatra League and Jubo League.
 He was the Pabna District convenor of the Shadhin Bangla Chhatra Shongram Parishad.
 He participated in the Liberation War as a freedom fighter.
 He was the joint secretary of the Bangladesh Krishak Sramik Awami League (BAKSAL) of the district unit and publicity secretary of the Awami League district unit.
 He was imprisoned after the assassination of Sheikh Mujibur Rahman in 1975 for three years.